Training Heterogeneous Features in Sequence to Sequence Tasks: Latent Enhanced Multi-filter Seq2Seq Model

-In addition to the ordinary supervised learning approach, some research develops an autoencoder structure to exploit sequence representations in an unsupervised fashion.
-Research has explored this approach for machine translation, under the utilization of pre-trained cross-lingual word embedding, they seek to exploit a language-independent multilingual sentence representation to easily generalize to a new language\cite{mullov2021unsupervised}.
+In addition to ordinary supervised learning methods, some studies have also developed an autoencoder structure that exploits sequence representations in an unsupervised manner.
+Research has explored this approach to machine translation, where they seek to leverage language-agnostic multilingual sentence representations to easily generalize to new languages while leveraging pre-trained cross-lingual word embeddings\cite{mullov2021unsupervised}.
+Research also shows that latent space representations can take advantage of these features and better preserve key properties of the original data\cite{yang2021identifying}.
+Thus the learned representations can be used in the sequence to sequence tasks for feature analysis.

-Autoencoder is often used to learn the representations of the raw input, which the representations preserve or exploit useful features.
-Several researches have utilized autoencoder for representation learning\cite{li2021deep}, specifically for series data\cite{kortmann2021autoencoderbased}.
-Research has shown that latent space representations generated from autoencoder can better indicate the key attributes of the input data\cite{yang2021identifying}.
-Thus the learned representations can be used as a starting stage for the sequence to sequence tasks.
+Therefore, there are several works trying to divide the latent space into subspaces, where each subspace consists of a set of homogeneous features \cite{goyal2017nonparametric,bouchacourt2018multi}.
+Then, the data with similar features will be located in the same subspace.
+Some works simply use clustering algorithms to separate the latent space \cite{yang2017towards, jabi2019deep, dilokthanakul2016deep}.

-Since the latent space representations can better demonstrate the features of the raw input, the representations can also be divided into different groups where each group consists of homogeneous data.
-There are some researches exploring hierarchical structures on the latent space to obtain richer representations\cite{goyal2017nonparametric,bouchacourt2018multi}.
-There are several other researches performing clustering or learning a mixture model within the latent space encoding, including Hard K-means Clustering \cite{yang2017towards}, Soft K-means Clustering \cite{jabi2019deep}, Gaussian Mixture Model VAE\cite{dilokthanakul2016deep}.
-These researches have shown that dividing latent space can improve the quality of the representations in some aspects.
-Another research utilizes this conclusion to develop a multi-filter Gaussian-mixture variational autoencoder.
-Where the latent space is trained as a mixture of Gaussians, then each Gaussian is corresponding to a filter that is used for decoding.
-The experiments have shown that the multi-filter structure does enhance the performance in Camera ISP\cite{yang2021learning}.
+These studies show that partitioning the latent space can improve the quality of representation in some ways.
+Another study used this conclusion to develop a multi-filter Gaussian mixture variational autoencoder that enhances the performance in Camera ISP\cite{yang2021learning}.
+Following this idea, one of the previous research improves the encoder-decoder model by dividing latent space and using multiple decoders.
+The Multi-filter Gaussian Mixture Autoencoder\cite{yang2021representation} utilizes an autoencoder to generate the representations of the input.
+This model uses a Gaussian Mixture Model to divide latent space representations into clusters.
+Each cluster of data is decoded by a unique decoder that only concentrates on the features from this cluster.